Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

     - Tools have been provided to install multiple packages at once.
 - Tizen Theme Manager
   - Getting resources
-    - The API set for obtaining related resources path using a specific resource key has been provided.
+    - The API set for obtaining related resource path using a specific resource key has been provided.
   - Theme changed event
     - The API set for receiving the changed event from the app when changing the settings has been provided.
   - Theme overlay
-    - Overlay function between default theme and selected theme has been provided.
+    - Overlay function between the default theme and the selected theme has been provided.

 ### Window and Interaction